Bettendorf–Washington School: History

 The first school building in what is now Bettendorf was a stone building named the Gilbert School and was built in 1870.
 It was located near State Street at the foot of 21st Street.
 Its name derived from its location in the town of Gilbert, as Bettendorf was then known.
 The town experienced a period of burgeoning growth after its name change in 1903, and it necessitated a larger school building.
 The citizens of Bettendorf passed a bond referendum in 1908 to build a new school on 16th Street.
 The property was acquired in 1907 and Davenport architect Charles R. Spink was hired to design the building.
 It was built in 1909 for $8,500.
-The new building was called Bettendorf School, and housed pre-school through eighth grade.
-The old stone schoolhouse became a restaurant and bar and became a gathering place for the areas Armenian immigrants.
+The new building was called Bettendorf School and housed pre-school through eighth grade.
+The old stone schoolhouse became a restaurant and bar and became a gathering place for the area's Armenian immigrants.

 Three years after the school was built, land was purchased to expand it.
 Lincoln School was built in Bettendorf in 1917 and this building's name was changed to Washington School.
 Davenport architect Arthur Ebeling was hired to design an addition to the building and it was built by Ownes and Bevins.
 The expansion included four classrooms, an office area, as well as electricity and bathrooms, which were not a part of the original building.
-The seventh and eighth-grade classes were moved to the new Bettendorf Junior High School in 1951, and sixth grade was moved there in 1963.
+The seventh and eighth-grade classes were moved to the new Bettendorf Junior High School in 1951 and sixth grade was moved there in 1963.
 Moline, Illinois architect William F. Bernbrock designed a 1957 remodeling project that included enclosing the stairways, adding dropped acoustical ceilings, and removal of the original slate roof and replacing it with asbestos.
 Enrollment at the school dropped to 200 students in 1965 and it was down to 120 students when it closed in 1973.

 After the building was no longer used as a school it was acquired by the city and became known as the Bettendorf Fine Arts Park Board Annex.
 It was later renamed the Bettendorf Museum, and then the Bettendorf Children's Museum.
 It became the Family Museum after its merger with the Center for the Cultural Arts.
 It has since moved to a different location, and the former school building was torn down.